Where LA’s famous & not so famous beloved pets go to rest in peace.

 “Room 8” was the unofficial mascot of Elysian Heights Elemetary School.
 He entered classroom no. 8 in 1952 through an open window and became a fixture over the next 16 years.
 He always disappeared during the summer breaks but the minute school started back up again, he would always return to room #8.
 This waiting game grew into such a thing that newspaper and television camera’s began to report on his annual return.

-He ended up becoming the most famous alley cat in America.
-He posed for countless pictures and was emblazoned on all sorts of apparel.
-He was the subject of a TV documentary called “Big Cats, Little Cats”, and in 1966 an illustrated children’s book was published.
+He ended up becoming the most famous alley cat in America, posed for countless pictures, and was emblazoned on all sorts of apparel.
+He was also the subject of a TV documentary called “Big Cats, Little Cats”, and in 1966 an illustrated children’s book was published.
 A story in “My Weekly Reader” brought Room Eight 10,000 fan letters from children everywhere, some of which included money to pay for his food.
 He died at the Lockhart Pet Hospital in Hollywood, California in 1968.
 RIP R8